Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 At the same time, Republicans are poised to destroy public health in general, with a special focus on vaccines…

-While mRNA, a long-time target, is already in their sights.
+Meanwhile, mRNA, a long-time target, is already in their sights.

 At the moment, there is no pediatric COVID option other than mRNA.